Hao840/Awesome-Low-Precision-Training/README.md

 # Awesome Low-Precision Training
 A collection of research papers on low-precision training for foundation models, organized by numerical representation formats.
 The collection also includes quantization-aware training techniques for large language models.

+\*🤖 *indicates the corresponding paper contains experiments using LLM.*

 ## Contents
   - [**Fixed-Point and Integer-Based Methods**](#Fixed-Point-and-Integer-Based-Methods)
     - [**Fixed-Point**](#Fixed-Point)